-Launched on March 7, 1989, the Lady Washington was built in Aberdeen, Wash., by Grays Harbor Historical Seaport Authority, a 501(c)(3) not-for-profit public development authority.
+Launched on March 7, 1989, the Lady Washington was built in Aberdeen, Washington, by Grays Harbor Historical Seaport, a 501(c)(3) not-for-profit public development authority.
 The new Lady Washington is a full-scale replica of the original Lady Washington.

 In 1787, after the Revolutionary War, she was given a major refit to prepare her for a unprecedented trading voyage around Cape Horn.
 In 1788, she became the first American vessel to make landfall on the west coast of North America.

-A pioneer in Pan-Pacific trade, she was the first American ship to visit Honolulu, Hong Kong and Japan.
+A pioneer in Pan-Pacific trade, she was the first American ship to visit Honolulu and Japan.
 Lady Washington opened the black pearl and sandalwood trade between Hawaii and Asia when King Kamehameha became a partner in the ship.